clach04/pysksync_mirror/readme.txt

         }
     }

 "client" indicates the config for a sync client.
+I.e. this file can be used for both client and server.

-Sample config that sets path that the server limits sync'ing to:
+Sample config that limits the paths that clients can sync with:

     {
+        "sksync1_compat": true,
         "host": "0.0.0.0",
         "port": 23456,
         "server_dir_whitelist": ["/tmp/override/path"],